MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection.md

 > - If you must make changes to a device and those changes are blocked by tamper protection, you can use [troubleshooting mode](/microsoft-365/security/defender-endpoint/enable-troubleshooting-mode) to temporarily disable tamper protection on the device.
 > - You can use Intune or Configuration Manager to exclude devices from tamper protection.

 Tamper protection doesn't prevent you from viewing your security settings.
 And, tamper protection doesn't affect how non-Microsoft antivirus apps register with the Windows Security app.
-If your organization is using Defender for Endpoint, individual users can't change the tamper protection setting; in those cases, tamper protection is managed by your security team.
+If your organization is using Defender for Endpoint, individual users can't change the tamper protection setting; in those cases, your security team manages tamper protection.
 For more information, see [How do I configure or manage tamper protection](#how-do-i-configure-or-manage-tamper-protection)?

 ## On what devices can tamper protection be enabled?